UltraEngine/Documentation/CPP/Component.md

 | [SaveState](Component_SaveState.md) | Method | called when an actor is saved or copied |
 | [Update](Component_Update.md) | Method | called once for each actor in [World::Update](World_Update.md) |

 You can override these methods or add your own in your component class.
+To add a new component, just create a new .hpp file in your "Source\Components" folder.
+Compile your project once and the precompiler will detect your new file and update the component system code.
+The precompiler will automatically generate the files "ComponentSystem.h" and "ComponentSystem.cpp".
+These files should never be changed by hand, since they will be overwritten every time the precompiler runs.

+The precompiler is limited in its ability to parse C++ declarations, so it's a good idea to stick to straightforward C++ syntax.

 ### Example Component